Frequently asked questions

 All your app data, attached files and most of your app settings are stored online in your BandHelper account, which serves as a backup.
 If you lose your mobile device, your data will automatically download to a new device.

-Individual items you delete from your account, like songs and events, are available to undelete for 90 days from the Account > History page of the website or the Settings > Account Sync > History page of the mobile apps.
+Individual items you delete from your account, like songs and events, are available to undelete for 90 days from the Admin > History page of the website or the Settings > Account Sync > History page of the mobile apps.
 To undelete an item, find the Delete action for that item in the history list, select that action and click Continue to undo it.
 To revert an edit to an item, find the Update action in the history list, select that action and click Continue to undo it.

 If you wish to manually back up your data, you have a couple options: